chenxingqiang/jax-ml/doc/tutorial/basic/tutorial.rst

 they matched none of the three labels ``fit`` upon.
 With multilabel outputs, it is similarly possible for an instance to be assigned multiple labels::

-  >>> from sklearn.preprocessing import MultiLabelBinarizer
+  >>> from xlearn.preprocessing import MultiLabelBinarizer
   >>> y = [[0, 1], [0, 2], [1, 3], [0, 2, 3], [2, 4]]
   >>> y = MultiLabelBinarizer().fit_transform(y)
   >>> classif.fit(X, y).predict(X)